Butterflies of North Carolina:

 FlightFLIGHT PERIOD: A single spring brood; the latter half of March to early or mid-May downstate, and the latter half of March to early June in the Mountains.
 It flies earlier, by one to three weeks, than does the Dreamy Duskywing, though the flights overlap in much of April and early May.

 HabitatHABITAT: This duskywing likes dry places.
-It is found near clearcuts, margins of dry woods, rock outcrops, open mountaintops, and especially along dirt roads, powerline clearings, and trails through such dry scrubby and woody areas.
+It is found near clearcuts, margins of dry woods, rock outcrops, open mountaintops, sandy pinewoods, and especially along dirt roads, powerline clearings, and trails through such dry scrubby and woody areas.
 It is never found in or very near wetlands, nor is it usually found in forest interiors.
 In the Mountains, it occurs in mesic forest openings more so than downstate.

 PlantsFOOD AND NECTAR PLANTS: The foodplants are oaks (Quercus spp.), primarily those characteristic of xeric habitats.
 The adults nectar to some extent but are seen mainly perched on the ground, such as on dirt roads and trails.